STXT - Semantic Text

 11. Error Rules

-A document is invalid if any of these conditions occur:
+A document is invalid if any of these conditions occurs:

 1. Spaces that are not multiples of 4 (when spaces are used for indentation).